 CMSP requires a durable leather or textile motorcycle-specific jacket, sturdy long pants without rips or holes, full fingered street-specific motorcycle or leather gloves, tough, over-the-ankle shoes or boots and eye protection (glasses, sunglasses, face shield, etc).
-We can provide a helmet, but if you bring your own, it must be three-quarter or full face and DOT approved.
+We can provide a helmet, but if you bring your own, it must be three-quarter, full face or modular and DOT approved.

 Our team is committed to making you a better and safer rider and, in doing so, makes these promises:

 No matter what skill level you are now, the IRC/1DPC will make a recognizable difference in your ability to control your bike.